kqarlos/Responsive-portfolio/README.md

 ```

 * This shows the code used to create the navigation bar using a Bootstrap Navbar.
-Here we can see how adding different classes to objects will affect everything from their color to their positioning.
-In addition, to formatting the objects through Bootstrap's styling, I can also add my own css styling as is shown.
-For example, &lt;ul class="navbar-nav ml-auto contentText"&gt; uses Bootstrap styling like _ml-auto_ which adjust the list to the rigth.
+In addition to formatting the objects through Bootstrap's styling, I can also add my own css styling as is shown.
+For example, &lt;a class="nav-link contentText text-white"&gt; uses Bootstrap styling like _text-white_ which adjust the color of the text.
 It also uses my own styling _contentText_ which tells it the font type and spacing between lines for the text in the list.
+What's different about this navigation bar is that it has links to diffferent elements within the DOM.
+In addition, it has links to two pdf files that open in a separate tab.

 ## Built With